m-junad-sabir/Print-and-Screenshot-Widgets-ArcGIS-API/README.md

 This is a GIS Web app that contains sample data of the United States.
 This is a sample service hosted by ESRI, powered by ArcGIS Server.
 ESRI reserves the right to change or remove this service at any time and without notice.

-_This WebGIS allows users to visualize and interact with spatial and SQL data.
+_This WebGIS allows users to take Screenshot or Print the Map.
 It is designed to showcase Advance WebGIS functionalities of ArcGIS API in a user-friendly interface._

 ## Live Demo